amanda-santos/amanda-santos/README.md

 I have been working as a front-end engineer for about 4 years.
 I’m passionate about software development, problem-solving and technology.
 I’m always looking forward to learning more and improving my skills.

-Currently employed as a software engineer at Pipefy, I work closely with agile teams, developing complex features with the latest cutting-edge development tools and procedures.
+Currently employed as a software engineer at [Mercado Livre](https://www.mercadolivre.com.br/), I work closely with agile teams, developing complex features with the latest cutting-edge development tools and procedures.

 In my spare time, you can find me reading fantasy novels and drinking a cup of tea. 🌃